 - 7-8 bags of composted sheep manure **

-1. Split and open the Peat Moss.
-It is very dusty, so gradually break it up with a garden fork or small spade.
+1. The first time we Split and open the Peat Moss.
+It was very dusty, so gradually break it up with a garden fork or small spade.
 But then, we got a great tip from Margo in our comments!

 3. Water the newly mixed soil with a gentle spray.
 Peat expands a bit when unbaled and dampened.
 Giving your new soil a soak will allow you to see if you added enough, or you need to top it up a bit.
 (It also gave us a chance to test our lining and see if any soil escaped through the landscape fabric in the bottom of the boxes - it didn't!)